georiot/wordpress-plugin/itunes-link-engine/trunk/readme.txt

 = To install the plugin: =
 1. Install the iTunes Link Engine plugin using the WordPress Plugin Installer [here](https://wordpress.org/plugins/itunes-link-engine/).
 1. Activate the plugin through the “Plugins” menu in your WordPress Dashboard.
-1. Once activated, your links will be automatically translated.
+1. That’s it!
+Once activated, your links will automatically be localized for your international audience.

 = To connect your Geniuslink account: =
 1. If you don’t have an account already, create a Geniuslink account [here](http://social.geni.us/iLESignup).
 1. After signing in, navigate to the Account page to create a new API token.
+1. Access the iTunes Link Engine Settings through the “Settings” tab within your WordPress dashboard.
-1. Copy the API Key and API Secret into your iTunes Link Engine plugin found under “Settings” in your WordPress dashboard.
+1. Copy the API Key and API Secret into your iTunes Link Engine plugin.

-1. Your iTunes information will now be available in your Geniuslink dashboard.
+*Note:* You are not required to have a Geniuslink account, to use this plugin.
+However, if you would like to earn affiliate commissions, you must sign up for a Geniuslink Account.
+[Try it out for free](http://social.geni.us/iLESignup) and check out pricing for the Geniuslink service on [our website](https://www.geni.us/pricing).

 = To affiliate your links: =
 1. If you have already added your affiliate token to your Geniuslink account, you’re good to go.